Resupply of German submarines in Spain, 1940–1944: Phasing out

 Though usually performed in total secrecy, in few cases replenishment operations lasted until daylight and even attracted some crowds watching from the shores.
 The British gained indication of provisioning, but lacked evidence, especially that since July 1940 Franco, disappointed with Hitler's refusal to discuss Spanish territorial claims in Africa, suspended supply operations; they were resumed in March 1941.
 In July 1941 the British embassy in Madrid lodged a formal protest, pointing to breach of Spanish neutrality obligations.
 Since mid-1941 the British intelligence had already irrefutable proof, and in late 1941 they captured sailors from U-434, shortly after she had re-fuelled at Vigo.
-Following a series of British protests, in late 1941 the Spanish terminated their operations in the Canary Islands and in late 1943 they scaled down the process altogether, in principle reduced to emergency operations.
+Following a series of British protests, in late 1941 the Spanish terminated their operations in the Canary Islands and scaled down the process altogether, in principle reduced to emergency operations.
 In May 1942 the Spanish for the first time interned a German submarine which sought refuge following combat damages, the submarine was eventually sold to the Spanish Navy; 1 other case is known for 1943.
 Usually the German crew were initially interned, but under various circumstances they made it back to Germany.